vanGoghhh/tp/docs/DeveloperGuide.md

     1. Prerequisites: Perform test case 1.2 from [Adding a candidate](#adding-a-candidate) to add a new candidate and verify that it is passes.

-    1. Test case: `edit can INDEX n/Ron bl/true` where `INDEX` is the list index of the candidate just added in the prerequisite step
+    1. Test case: `edit can INDEX n/Ron bl/true` where `INDEX` is the list index of the candidate just added in the prerequisite step <br>
        Expected: The name of the candidate at index `INDEX` changes from _Rob_ to _Ron_ and blacklisted changes from _false_ to _true_.
        No other input fields are changed (rest of the fields remain same).
 Details of the the edited candidate shown in the status message.

-    1. Test case: `edit can INDEX` where `INDEX` is the list index of the candidate just added in the prerequisite step
+    1. Test case: `edit can INDEX` where `INDEX` is the list index of the candidate just added in the prerequisite step <br>
        Expected: No candidate is edited.
 No fields provided error shown in the status message.

-    1. Other incorrect edit commands to try include entering invalid input field values.

 ### Detecting duplicate candidates